nielderto/github_cmds/essential_cmds.md

 git commit -m "enter something here" -> it's like taking a snapshot at a certain point

 git log -> gives a history of what you've commited and their timestamp

+git push -u origin main -> pushing to a remote repo